okxlabs/docs/docs/contracts/DEX-Router-Aptos-V1/overview.md

 ## What is DEX-Router-Aptos-V1?

 DEX-Router-Aptos-V1 is a sophisticated DEX aggregation and routing system built on Aptos that enables optimal token swapping across multiple decentralized exchanges (DEXs) and protocols.
-It acts as a unified interface for executing complex multi-path swaps, providing users with the best possible rates by splitting orders across different liquidity sources within the Aptos ecosystem.
+It acts as a unified interface for executing complex multi-hop swaps, providing users with the best possible rates by routing through different protocols and liquidity sources within the Aptos ecosystem.

 ## Architecture Overview